The countries where abortion is legal – and where it’s illegal

 Abortion access has also been severely rolled back in Poland with its Constitutional Tribunal ruling in 2020 that women can only undergo an abortion in cases of rape, incest or danger to their life.

 Where is elective abortion legal?

-At the other end of the scale, 63 countries and territories permit women to terminate their pregnancies at their request, although usually with some conditions - most commonly, a time limit on when the procedure can be performed.
+At the other end of the scale, 72 countries and territories permit women to terminate their pregnancies at their request, according to the CRP, although usually with some conditions – most commonly, a time limit on when the procedure can be performed.